cryptrunner49/goargs/DOCS.md

 ### Defining Flags

 Flags are defined using `StringVar`, `IntVar`, and `BoolVar`.
 Each method registers a flag with optional short and long names, a default value, and a description.
-You can use short flags, long flags, or both by setting unused names to an empty string (`""`).
+Set unused names to `""` to use only short or long flags.

 #### Using Short Flags

 - **Syntax**: `-flag=value` or `-flag value` (for string and int), `-flag` (for bool, sets to `true`).
 - **Setup**: Provide a short name (e.g., `"v"`) and set `longName` to `""`.
-- **Note**: Long flags won’t be recognized if `longName` is empty.
+- **Note**: Long flags are ignored if `longName` is empty.

 #### Using Long Flags

 - **Syntax**: `--flag=value` or `--flag value` (for string and int), `--flag` (for bool, sets to `true`).
 - **Setup**: Provide a long name (e.g., `"verbose"`) and set `shortName` to `""`.
-- **Note**: Short flags won’t be recognized if `shortName` is empty.
+- **Note**: Short flags are ignored if `shortName` is empty.

-- **Default Values**: If a flag isn’t provided, it retains its default value.
+- **Default Values**: Flags retain their default value if not provided.
+- **Duplicates**: If multiple flags share the same name, the last registered flag takes precedence.

 ### Parsing Arguments

 Call `Parse(args []string)` to process command-line arguments.
-It sets registered flag values, collects positional arguments, and returns an error for invalid inputs or help requests.
+It sets flag values, collects positional arguments, and returns an error for invalid inputs or help requests.

 ### Accessing Positional Arguments and Bare Commands

-Use `Args()` to retrieve a slice of positional arguments, which include bare commands (non-flag arguments without dashes, like `install` or `push`).
-You can treat these as commands and handle them manually.
+Use `Args()` to retrieve a slice of positional arguments, which include bare commands (non-flag arguments like `install` or `push`).
+Handle these manually as needed.

-- **Bare Commands**: Arguments without `-` or `--` are treated as positional arguments.
-You can use the parser without flags to focus solely on bare commands or combine them with flags.
+- **Bare Commands**: Non-flag arguments are treated as positional.
+Use without flags for bare command focus or combine with flags.

 ### Displaying Usage Information

-The library automatically handles `--help` and `-h` flags, printing usage to the provided `io.Writer` and returning `ErrHelpRequested`.
-You can customize the program name with `SetProgramName`.
+The library automatically handles `--help` and `-h` flags, printing usage to the `io.Writer` and returning `ErrHelpRequested`.
+Use `SetProgramName` to customize the program name.
+Call `Usage()` manually to display usage at any time (e.g., when no arguments are provided).

 ### Error Handling

-`Parse` returns an error in these cases:
+`Parse` returns an error for:

-- `ErrHelpRequested`: When `--help` or `-h` is provided (usage is printed).
+- `ErrHelpRequested`: When `--help` or `-h` is provided.
 - Invalid flag values (e.g., non-integer for int flags).
 - Unknown flags.

-Check the error and handle accordingly.
+Handle errors appropriately, exiting gracefully for help requests.

 ---